OpenAMP/openamp-docs/docs/rpmsg_design.rst

 .. doxygentypedef:: rpmsg_ns_unbind_cb
    :project: openamp_doc_embed

-* RPMsg endpoint name service unbind callback.
-If user defines such callback, when there is name service destroy arrives, it will call this callback to notify the user application about the remote has destroyed the service.:
+* RPMsg endpoint release callback.
+If defined by the user, it will be called when the associated RPMsg endpoint is released, allowing the user application to safely remove associated allocation.:

-.. doxygentypedef:: rpmsg_ns_unbind_cb
+.. doxygentypedef:: rpmsg_ept_release_cb
    :project: openamp_doc_embed